cladam/choreo/README.md

 Choreo is built on a simple but powerful pipeline:

-1. **Parser**: A `pest`-based parser reads thr `.chor` script and validates its syntax.
+1. Parse: A pest-based parser reads the .chor script and transforms it into an Abstract Syntax Tree (AST).
-2. **AST**: The script is transformed into a structured in-memory representation called an Abstract Syntax Tree.
-3. **Runner**: A simulation loop ticks forward, checking the conditions of all rules against the current state.
-4. **Backend**: When a rule's actions are executed, they are sent to an "Actor" backend.
-The `TerminalBackend` spawns a pseudo-terminal (PTY) and interacts with it programmatically, just like a real user.
+2. Run: A reactive runner loops through the tests in a scenario.
+It continuously checks given conditions against the current system state (terminal output, file system, etc.).
+3. Execute: Once a test's given conditions are met, its when actions are dispatched to the appropriate backend (e.g., TerminalBackend, FileSystemBackend).
+4. Assert: The runner then checks the then conditions to determine if the test passed.
+This loop continues until all tests in the scenario are complete or a timeout is reached.
+5. Report: After execution, a detailed JSON report is generated.

 ### Getting Started